- Undergraduate Home

 3. To transfer as equivalent to Econ 150, 231, or 232, a course taken elsewhere must require calculus.

-4. See the Office of Managerial Studies, 315 Keck FEL Center, for approval of transfer credit in managerial studies including accounting and finance.
+4. See the Office of Managerial Studies, 215 Calhoun Hall, for approval of transfer credit in managerial studies including accounting and finance.